Christian Bethancourt Player Props: Rays vs. Royals

 Christian Bethancourt At The Plate

-- Bethancourt is hitting .228 with nine doubles, seven home runs and six walks.
+- Bethancourt is hitting .235 with 10 doubles, seven home runs and six walks.

-- Bethancourt has reached base via a hit in 28 games this year (of 47 played), and had multiple hits in eight of those games.

-- Looking at the 47 games he has played this year, he's went deep in seven of them (14.9%), and in 4.1% of his trips to the plate.
+- He has homered in 14.6% of his games this year, and 4% of his chances at the plate.

-- Bethancourt has driven home a run in 12 games this season (25.5%), including more than one RBI in 8.5% of his games and producing three or more of his team's runs on two occasions..
+- Bethancourt has picked up an RBI in 27.1% of his games this season, with more than one RBI in 8.3% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored in 19 of 47 games this year, and more than once 4 times.
+- He has scored in 20 games this year (41.7%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.